BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 His musical influences, as mentioned above, are wide-ranging.
 Hence, these influences show themselves in his song arrangements and styles, characterized by a tinge of disco, rock, reggae, funk, soul, and even balladry.
 His songs are also characterized by feel-good and optimistic sentiments, although his songs also tackle darker ideas and subjects.

-Each new album brings in a hodgepodge of influences that makes each album worth awaiting.
-Mars’ Doo-Wops & Hooligans album, for example, comes with pop and R&B colors, while the 24K Magic album is a hybrid of Soul, R&B, pop, and punk, with new jack swing.
+Each new album brings in a hodgepodge of influences that makes them worth the wait.
+Mars’ Doo-Wops & Hooligans album, for example, comes with pop and R&B colors, while 24K Magic is a hybrid of Soul, R&B, pop, and punk, with new jack swing.

 Distinctive Vocal Capabilities and Singing Techniques